Serazhussain/Coding-samurai-task-1/README.md

 3. Data Preprocessing: Split data into features (X) and target (y).
 Divided data into training (80%) and test sets (20%) using stratified sampling.

 4. Model Selection and Training: Model: K-Nearest Neighbors (KNN) classifier.
-Training: Used fit
+Training: Used fit method on the training dataset.

+5. Evaluation (Before Tuning): Test set accuracy: 100%.
+All metrics (precision, recall, F1-score) for each class achieved a perfect score of 1.00.

+6. Hyperparameter Tuning: Utilized grid search with cross-validation to search for optimal parameters.
+Evaluated: number of neighbors, distance metric, and weight function.
+Result: Initial parameters were already near-optimal.

+7. Model Predictions:

+Predicted Iris-setosa for a sample flower with measurements [5.1, 3.5, 1.4, 0.2].
+Predicted Iris-versicolor for another flower with measurements [8.1, 2.5, 2.4, 0.0].

+8. Visualization: Used scatter plots to visualize data distribution.
+Displayed confusion matrices to visualize model predictions before and after tuning.

+9. Challenges and Solutions: Challenge: ImportError when attempting to use plot_confusion_matrix.
+Solution: Identified outdated scikit-learn version.
+Advised updating or using an alternative plotting method.
+Challenge: ValueError due to incorrect label naming in the dataset.
+Solution: Adjusted label names to match the dataset's prefix Iris-.